jaksonkallio/mecono/README.md

 **Me**sh-**Co**nnected **No**des

-Mecono enables P2P internet access using trustless discovery of how isolated nodes are connected.
+Mecono is a hardware/protocol level project that enables P2P internet access using trustless discovery of how isolated nodes are connected and the indirect paths through the mesh between nodes.

 ## Project Status
 Currently building the simulated environment, known as SimNetwork.
 This software is in extremely early development, and basic features (even simulations of basic features) are not yet implemented.